 Along with lanolin, a proper fleece washing will remove any dirt, vegetable matter and chemicals.

-The most important thing to remember when washing (also called scouring) fleece is to avoid too much agitation.
+The most important thing to remember when learning how to wash (also called scouring) raw fleece is to avoid too much agitation.
 Agitation will felt the wool making the fleece a tangled mat of useless fiber.
 In addition, well scoured wool is less likely to be damaged by the combing or carding process.

 On a final note, please note that no amount of proper, or careful scouring can “transform” a poor- quality fleece into a fine fiber for spinning.

 The following is but one method of scouring fleece.
-Additional methods can be found in The Spinner’s Guide to Fleece.
+Additional methods on how to clean wool from sheep can be found in The Spinner’s Guide to Fleece.

 5 Easy Steps to Clean Fleece